8th Infantry Regiment (Lithuania)

 The 8th Infantry Regiment (8-asis pėstininkų pulkas), later the 8th Infantry Regiment of the Duke of Kaunas Vaidotas (8-asis pėstininkų Kauno Kunigaikščio Vaidoto pulkas) was an infantry regiment that served in the Lithuanian Army during the Interwar period.

 1919

 The regiment was founded on 12 May 1919 as the Ukmergė Infantry Battalion (Ukmergės pėstininkų batalionas).
 From August to December 1919, the battalion fought against the Bolshevik Red Army from Salakas to Daugpilis.
 On December 10, the battalion was reorganized into the 8th Regiment.

 1920

 On 16 February 1920, the regiment was given the name of Vaidotas, the Duke of Kaunas.
-Soon thereafter, on February 21–23, the regiment quelled the Mutiny of the Kaunas garrison.
+Soon thereafter, on February 21–23, the regiment quelled the mutiny of the Kaunas garrison.
 Thereafter, the regiment guarded the demarcation line with Poland.
 In July and August 1920, two of the 8th regiment's battalions guarded the demarcation line to the south of Trakai against Red Army units during the Polish–Soviet War.
-From 2 to 23 September 1920, the regiment fought against the Polish Army in the Battle of Suvalkai.
+From 2 to 23 September 1920, the regiment fought against the Polish Army in the Battle of Suwałki.
 Then, during Żeligowski's Mutiny, the regiment fought in the Battle of Giedraičiai.